KiteModels

 Documentation for the package KiteModels.

-The model has the following subcomponents, implement in separate packages:
+The models have the following subcomponents, implemented in separate packages:

 - AtmosphericModel from AtmosphericModels